fangq/mmc/README.md

 * pmmc integrates with pyiso2mesh (`pip install iso2mesh`)
 * support focal length via `cfg.srcdir(4)`, fix #108
 * support isotropic (`cfg.srcdir(4)=nan`) and Lambertian launch (`cfg.srcdir(4)=-inf`)
+* make implicit MMC (immc) available on OpenMP-only builds, such as Apple silicon (where SSE is not supported)
+* enable level-3 optimization (`--optlevel 3`) by default, accelerating simulations by 30%-100%

 this release also fixed a list of bugs, including

+* fix a critical-level bug related to fluence normalization - affect all simulations starting v2025
 * fix a "photon-leakage" bug in implicit MMC (immc) #76
 * fix the 2nd-neighboring element search in implicit MMC (immc)
 * fix incorrect node passing to OpenCL kernel, fix #109